What does Wimbledon mean to you?

 There is just something about Wimbledon over any of the other tournaments that draws me towards tennis.
 It's much prettier to watch because a) it's on grass b) the white attire rule and c) celebrity spotting in the crowds.
 Although it's been debated, the white uniform rule definitely makes for a more professional image.
 In some of the other tournaments, the players look like they are just having a play around.

-Fashion plays a major role at Wimbledon, both through the celebrity spotting (as mentioned before) and on the court itself, with the likes of Stella McCartney for adidas taking the technology required and bringing it to a cool, modern level.
-It's very important to look good as well as play good, after all, some of your favourite players (whether you know it or not) are picked because you liked what they were wearing!
+Fashion plays a major role at Wimbledon, both through the celebrity spotting and on the court itself, with Stella McCartney this year designing for Kerber, Muguruza and Wozniacki, taking the technology required and bringing it to a cool, modern level, while maintaining sustainability.
+It's very important to look good as well as play good, after all, some of your favourite players (whether you know it or not) are chosen because you like what they were wearing!

-So, whoever you are cheering on this year, enjoy Wimbledon and indulge in the necessary (I prefer champagne with my strawberries please!).
+So, whoever you are cheering on this year, we hope you are enjoying Wimbledon and indulging in the necessary (I prefer champagne with my strawberries please!).